KevinAst/MyWeb/FireWithin/intro.md

 the scriptures, or stream an audible reading of God's word during your commute or work-out.

-In addition you can find an abundance of bible study resources on the internet.  <mark>The problem is</mark> they are somewhat disjointed and difficult to organize and keep track of _(in the context of a Bible study)_.
+In addition you can find an abundance of Bible study resources on the internet.  <mark>The problem is</mark> they are somewhat disjointed and difficult to organize and keep track of _(in the context of a Bible study)_.

 As a result I created this site.
-It is merely an accumulation of resource links that guide me through the books of the bible.
-Because they are concisely organized, it helps in keeping track of where I am in my study.
+It is merely an accumulation of resource links that guide me through the books of the Bible.
+Because they are concisely organized, it helps in keeping track of where you are in your study.

 ## How I Study